21bshwjt/ActiveDirectory_Replication_Monitoring/README.md

 # ActiveDirectory Replication Monitoring | HTML Email Alert | PowerShell

-Scheduled task need to be created with a Group Managed service account / Service account.
+#### Scheduled task need to be created with a Group Managed service account / Service account.
 Email will be trigged if there is Replication Error !
-SMTP varriable needs to change.
+#### SMTP varriables need to change.